should you choose mediation or arbitration

 Why Choose Mediation Or Arbitration?

-Alternative forms of dispute resolution like mediation and arbitration offer a number of advantages to going to court.
+Alternative forms of dispute resolution, like mediation and arbitration, offer advantages to going to court.
 If it works for you and your spouse, it may be a beneficial choice.

 • Cost: Though they still cost quite a bit, both mediation and arbitration usually cost much less than a trial.